j-siderius/AI4R_RELBot_experimentalWindows/README.md

 - Start or attach to an existing container on future runs.
 - Mount your host workspace into the container at `/ros2_ws/src` by default.

-The default mapping is controlled by these variables at the top of `human_tracking.sh`:
+The default mapping is controlled by these variables at the top of `assignment1_setup.sh`:

 ```bash
 HOST_FOLDER="${1:-$(pwd)/ai4r_ws/src}"    # host path to mount (defaults to ./ai4r_ws/src)